cormullion/Thebes.jl/docs/src/objects.md

     This is why Thebes is more of a wireframe tool than any kind of genuine 3D application.
 Use Makie.jl.
 Or program Blender with Julia.

 In theory it's possible to do some quick calculations on an object to sort the faces into the correct order for a particular viewpoint.
-The `sortfaces!()` function tries to do that.
-For simple objects this may be sufficient.
+The `sortfaces!()` function can do this for simple objects - it may be sufficient.

 ```@example
 using Thebes, Luxor # hide